ddeboer/data-import/README.md

 This library includes a handful of readers:

 * An `ArrayReader` for reading arrays (or testing your workflow).
-* A `CsvReader` for reading CSV files, optimized to use a little memory as possible:
+* A `CsvReader` for reading CSV files, optimized to use as little memory as possible:
     ```php
     use Ddeboer\DataImport\Reader\CsvReader;

     $reader = new CsvReader(new \SplFileObject('/path/to/csv_file.csv'));
     ```
+    **Note:** This reader operates in a 'strict mode' by default, see [CsvReader strict mode](#csvreader-strict-mode) for more details.
 * A `DbalReader` to read data through [Doctrine’s DBAL](http://www.doctrine-project.org/projects/dbal.html):
     ```php
     use Ddeboer\DataImport\Reader\DbalReader;

     $reader = new DbalReader(
         $connection, // Instance of \Doctrine\DBAL\Connection
         'SELECT u.id, u.username, g.name FROM `user` u INNER JOIN groups g ON u.group_id = g.id'
     );
     ```